isc-patrick/sds-samples/total-view/README.md

 * If you are using Windows, **you must** [install Git](https://git-scm.com/download/win) and use GitBash as your shell (instead of cmd or powershell)
 * A machine with at least 32GiB of RAM and 8 physical cores (16 logical cores)
 * Docker installed on your machine configured to have access to at least 10 GiB of RAM and 8 logical cores
+* Licenses and Credentials you must get from InterSystems:
-* An IRIS Advanced Server License (server license, not concurrent user license)
+  * An IRIS Advanced Server License (server license, not concurrent user license) - You can get one from the (Evaluation Service)[https://evaluation.intersystems.com].
+Make sure you get a license for **InterSystems IRIS Advanced Server Running on Ubuntu Containers for x86**.
   * An IRIS Adaptive Analytics (AtScale) license
   * An account with InterSystems so you can access our container registry at https://containers.intersystems.com

-Feel free to ask your Sales Engineer to help you with the requirements above.
+Feel free to ask your **Sales Engineer** to help you with the requirements above.
+Particularly with the licenses and credentials.
+Customers must get the proper evaluation licenses to use this.

+# Versions of softwares on Total View 2.4.0

+This version of Total View uses the following versions of:
+* InterSystems IRIS: 2023.1.1
+* AtScale: 2022.3.2.5281

+# Inventory of files and scripts you can use

 Here is a description of the contents of this repository that are useful to you: